AdobeDocs/experience-manager-cloud-service.it-IT/help/sites-cloud/administering/real-use-monitoring-for-aem-as-a-cloud-service.md

 If you wish to leverage more insights with this new feature to optimize your digital experiences effortlessly, please see here (link to Row 99). -->

-## Utilizzo dei dati del servizio di monitoraggio Real Use {#how-rum-service-data-is-being-used}
+## Utilizzo dei dati del Real Use Monitoring Service {#how-rum-service-data-is-being-used}

 I dati RUM sono utili per i seguenti scopi: